ahmed-mego/Puck-Collect_Robot/README.md

 - A robust chassis for stability and maneuverability.
 - **Raspberry Pi** for high-level processing and ROS2.
 - **STM32 Microcontroller** for low-level motor and sensor control.
-- Sensor arrays for puck detection and obstacle avoidance.
 - Actuators for movement and puck collection.
 - **Encoders** for precise localization and odometry.